NESI CHAIR AND STUDENT REPRESENTATIVE

 COMMUNICATION TEAM MEMBERS

-Brianne is a PhD candidate in the Child Health & Physical Activity Lab at Western University in London, Canada.
-She graduated from her Master’s program in Health Promotion in 2018 (Western University) and completed her undergraduate degree in Physical Education in 2016 (Brock University).
-Her PhD research involved piloting an e-Learning course in physical activity and sedentary behaviour for pre- and in-service early childhood educators to support their knowledge and confidence to promote healthy movement behaviours in childcare settings (the TEACH pilot study; https://www.childpalab.ca/current-projects); she will be defending her dissertation in December 2021.
+Brianne is a Grants Officer for the University of Ottawa Heart Institute and an Adjunct Professor in the Child Health & Physical Activity Lab at Western University in London, Canada.
+She graduated from her Master’s and PhD programs in Health Promotion in 2018 and 2021, respectively (Western University), and completed her undergraduate degree in Physical Education in 2016 (Brock University).
+Her research involved piloting an e-Learning course in physical activity and sedentary behaviour for pre- and in-service early childhood educators to support their knowledge and confidence to promote healthy movement behaviours in childcare settings (the TEACH pilot study; https://www.childpalab.ca/current-projects).
 Brianne is a member of the NESI Communication Team.

 NETWORKING TEAM MEMBERS

-Dr Gwenn Porter is a postdoctoral research associate at the University of Nebraska Medical Center in Omaha, Nebraska, USA.
-She aims to implement effective weight management and chronic disease prevention interventions into typical practice through clinical and community partnerships.
-She holds a BS in Kinesiology from The Pennsylvania State University and an MS in Kinesiology from the University of Illinois at Urbana-Champaign.
+Dr Gwenn Porter is an Assistant Professor at the University of Nebraska Medical Center in Omaha, Nebraska, USA.
+Dr. Porter aims to implement effective weight management and chronic disease prevention interventions into typical practice through clinical and community partnerships; additionally, she seeks to identify the contextually-relevant implementation strategies to engage individuals in health promotion programming.
+She completed her PhD in Health Promotion and Disease Prevention Research at the University of Nebraska Medical Center in 2020, and holds a BS in Kinesiology from The Pennsylvania State University and an MS in Kinesiology from the University of Illinois at Urbana-Champaign.
 Gwenn is co-chair of the NESI Networking Team.

 Christine St. Laurent